matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/5 Collaborative User Story Writing.md

 ### Collaborative User Story Writing
 * Software development heavily depends on user stories
-* User stories are captured and acceptance criteria defined from different perspectives:
+* User stories are captured & acceptance criteria defined from different perspectives:
   * Developers
   * Testers
   * Business Representatives
 * Shared vision through frequent informal reviews
-* User stories should address functional and non-functional requirements
+* User stories should address functional & non-functional requirements
   * Acceptance criteria define when a feature is done

   As a [ROLE] I want [GOAL TO BE ACCOMPLISHED] so that I can